LiferayCloud/client-extensions-deep-dive-devcon-2023/README.markdown

 1. Execute `lcp login` and enter your credentials
 1. Execute `lcp deploy --extension <path_to_cx_zip>` and select the LXC environment for each client extension zip

+First lets deplay the list-type-batch extension which is the first one we need to deploy since ticket-batch depends on it.

 ```bash
 lcp deploy --extension client-extensions/list-type-batch/dist/list-type-batch.zip
 ```